jsdev25/react-redux-soludents/README.md

 12	pending	check aws deployment is correctly set up and can scale correctly to: for example imagine that there are 10k documents uploaded to the ec2 instance of 100 terabytes that it will scale without issue

-`You shouldn't put the files on EC2 instances then but on S3 instead, this on milestone is easily a week of work.`
+`You shouldn't put the files on EC2 instances, but on S3 instead, this one milestone is easily a week of work.`

 _____________________________
 16	pending	General Bugs:

 Potential bugs (only bugs, no edit or adding functionalities) that may appear along the way resulting from All the issues requested above

-`No one really know how many hidden bugs are there already.`
+`No one really knows how many hidden bugs are there already.`

 _____________________________
 I would totally help you with this project but it's just unrealistic.
 That's 4 - 5 weeks of work.